 What is Private Labeling?

 A private label product is typically sourced from a manufacturer and then sold under the retailer’s brand for exclusive sale.
 Because of this, retailers have the ability to make changes to the product — such as color or size — to develop their own, unique brand identity and fit their specific niche.
 Private label products are usually less expensive than national brands, and if marketed correctly, they have the potential to bring in a large profit.

 What is White Labeling?

 A white label product is a product that’s created by a manufacturer for sale by many retailers.
 Each retailer is allowed to resell the product under its own name and branding.
 With white label manufacturing, the retailer is able to charge a premium on the product by attaching their existing brand because of their position in the marketplace.

 Private Label Vs. White Label

 While private labeling and white labeling are very similar, there are subtle differences that distinguish the two.

 With white labeling, a generic white label product is created by a manufacturer for multiple resellers.
 For example, a white label manufacturer would sell a generic soap to 10 different retailers.
 Each retailer is free to rebrand the soap as their own, but they’re all essentially selling the same soap without modifications.
 This is why the convenient-store-brand products sometimes look identical, even if they’re from two different convenience stores.

 With private labeling, however, the product is created for exclusive sale by a single reseller.
 Going along with the soap example, the private label retailer would then have the option to modify it to fit their selling requirements and brand.
 The modified soap is exclusive to that particular retailer, and comes complete with their logo, name, and brand identity.
-This will take more time than the white label solution, but it will allow you to create a product that is unique to your business.
+This will take more time than the white label solution, but it will allow you to create a product that is unique to your niche.

 Advantages of Both Business Models